premkiran7/companies-that-hire-without-resumes/ElevateLabs/ElevateLabs.md

 ## Hiring Process

-Submit 5 projects, 3 blog posts, and 2 videos before 31st Dec 20.
-On completion you can get assigned a mentor based on FCFS to review your portfolio, provide feedback.
+Submit 5 projects, 3 blog posts, and 2 videos before the specified date on the website.
+On completion you can get assigned a mentor based on FCFS (First Come First Serve) to review your portfolio, provide feedback.
 You additionally get a chance to land interviews with their ever-growing list of hiring partners.

 ## Read More